RuanJY/RuanJY.github.io/index.md

 Email: jy_ruan AT 163.com

-I am a reaearcher focus on robotics field.
+I am a researcher focus on robotics field.
 Currently, I serve as a research assistant in the Sevil Lab in of Zhejiang University.
 I received my Master's degree and Becholer degree from Zhejiang University in 2020 and 2017 respectively.

 # Research Interests
 Robotics, SLAM, 3D reconstruction, UAV, Autonomous Driving